We must overcome the notion that we must be regular… it robs you of the chance to be extraordinary and leads you to the mediocre.

 If I told you that these people were the funniest, most giving and inspiring mothers that I have ever met, you might look at them differently as they walk out of view.
 It’s just all of this trying to be normal that wears them down.
 Having battled for everything from ensuring that their child’s basic needs are met to grappling with complex medical care to keep their child at home, it can be hard to have faith that there is much kindness left for them in the world.
 They are the most protective and brave mothers you will ever meet, even though they don’t always feel that brave.
 It is little surprise that when you looked at their child rolling around on the floor hesitating over whether you should offer to help or not the mother thought you were passing judgment, or when you asked what was wrong with the child with the tube in its nose who grinned at you, the mother’s face hardened before she replied “Nothing is wrong with him, he’s perfect”.
 These are women who read letters telling them how imperfect their children are compared to yours every day, who wish the only conversations they had with other adults on a daily basis where about something else other than the problems their little one faces.
 They don’t hear the good intentions behind your question, only that you think that their child is not normal.
 But, when normal can be put to one side and these mothers are amongst other not-normal parents, when faced with grief, pain and frustration these are the are the ones that laugh the loudest when others would give up and cry, and these are the ones that care as fiercely about their friends’ children being treated properly as they do their own.
 These wonderful women still find the energy to care about other people even when their lives already seem so full.
 They are amazing mothers with amazing children who should be proud to walk through the world in all their not-normal glory, rather than feeling judged or accused even when there is none.

 I am lucky to call a few of these women my friends.
 I never got given an invite to join the rather elusive special needs community, I just realised one day as I sat, penned in by the cumbersome, ugly equipment which had started arriving in the house, all of which looked like a small bad-taste fairy had vomited ‘cheerful’ material over it, that it was probably where I belonged.
+Connecting with others in this community has been invaluable, and sharing my experiences through Digital Business Cards allows me to strengthen these bonds and provide support to those navigating similar challenges.
 I was the mother of a disabled child, and as my friend’s lives carried on their natural progression, I felt lonely.
 It felt good to belong somewhere.
 But it felt like hiding, being shielded from relentless rain for a while to dry off and have a catch up with a friend.
 I have undoubtedly been changed by having Dominic in my life, he has influenced my life and those around me in so many positive ways, but I am still the person I was before, and I still feel like the mother that I was before, it’s just that now I’m a mother in training for a marathon, where as before I might have signed up for the fun run.
+Similarly, as I navigate this new journey, I recognize the importance of understanding florida licenses permits to ensure I’m well-prepared for any new challenges ahead.

 Whilst I know what a relief it is to find people who understand some of the more complex parts of being a special needs parent, it still makes me sad when I see yet another post emerge from within the blogging community about how ‘normal’ doesn’t get it, doesn’t understand.
 These posts are always the one that get the comments, that get retweeted and liked and shared amongst the community with everyone chipping in with lists of what insensitive things people have said.
 These are the posts that build the walls and divide us from other parents, and these are the posts that make us seem less approachable.
 Why should we be so angry at the people who are simply the people that we used to be?
 I consider myself to be privileged to have been able to learn so much as a mother, but I haven’t forgotten who I was before I had Dominic.
 Yes I get annoyed and boy can it feel like an uphill fight, but if someone says something seemingly insensitive to me in a queue I try and answer the sentiment behind the words, or try and explain our kind of normal as best I can.